WillAdams/gcodepreview/README.md

 Added features since initial upload:

  - endpolyline(); --- this command allows ending one polyline so as to allow multiple lines in a DXF
+ - separate dxf files are written out for each tool where tool is ball/square/V and small/large (10/31)

 Next feature: